Construction Accounting 101: Principles and Best Practices

 Income tax is usually calculated based on the company’s net income – that is, revenue minus expenses.
 But there are different tax rates for different types of companies, so make sure you’re using the right one.

-Once you’ve determined how much taxes you owe, you can pay them online.
+Once you’ve determined how much tax you owe, you can pay it online.

 Construction Taxes in Australia